-Construction began in 1954 from the design of aeronautical engineer and ufologist George Van Tassel, who built the dome after allegedly receiving instructions from extraterrestrials from Venus known as “The Council of Seven Lights.”
+Construction began in 1954 from the design of aeronautical engineer and ufologist, George Van Tassel, who built the dome after allegedly receiving instructions from extraterrestrials from Venus known as “The Council of Seven Lights.”
 During this UFO encounter, Van Tassel claims that he was invited aboard a Venusian spaceship and given explicit instructions on how to create a machine that could rejuvenate living cell tissues.

 Though Van Tassel worked on the Integratron until his sudden death in 1978, he was never able to test his own creation.
-His hard work paid off, however, as the building is structurally sound enough that it withstood the infamous Landers Earthquake of 1992, which measured a 7.3 on the Richter scale.
+His hard work paid off, however, as the building is so structurally sound that it withstood the infamous Landers Earthquake of 1992, which measured as a 7.3 on the Richter scale.

 After the sound bath, visitors can stand and speak in the center of the room and experience the resonance of their own voice reverberated back to them.
-Additionally, visitors can head downstairs where there is an exhibit on the building’s history, or go outside and enjoy a free glass of water, fresh from the underground aquifer.
+Additionally, visitors can head downstairs where there is an exhibit on the building’s history, or go outside and enjoy a glass of water, fresh from the underground aquifer.

 We explored the Integratron on Obscura Day - March 20th, 2010.
 Photos, stories and more here